 Leverage Instagram's Features including Short Videos

 You can take a picture or a video directly through the Instagram app or take it with your phone's regular camera and upload it through the Instagram app (there is a dedicated button for this function – familiarize yourself with the app and you will find it).
-Because the Instagram frame is a square and not a rectangle, it is easier to take the picture with Instagram.
-If you choose to take it with your phone's regular camera and then upload it afterwords to Instagram, you will need to crop the photo into a square, otherwise you will have black bars at top and bottom and you will give yourself away as a social media amateur.
+If you choose to take it with your phone's regular camera and then upload it afterwords to Instagram, you can resize and crop your image when you are choosing a picture from your library to post.
+If you want to make your image smaller zoom in and if you want to show the full picture zoom out on the image.
 If you do choose to take pictures with your regular camera and upload later, make sure to add the location name to the photos.
 Now that you've taken your pic with Instagram, it's time to get the most out of this robust app.

 Tag Everything and Everyone